DarkCard1nal/CloudCode/README.md

 3. Enter "admin" in the login and password fields, then change the password.

 4. Go to connections, then to Data sources and choose "Prometheus" as the data source.
-After that enter `http://prometheus:9090` in Connection field and press "Save & test"
+After that enter `http://prometheus:9090` in Connection field and press "Save & test".

 5. In the "Queries" field, enter the necessary PromQL queries.